Best Medicare Advantage Plans in South Carolina (2026)

 Consider CMS Star Ratings

-Examine each plan's CMS star rating, which evaluates performance on a scale of one to five stars based on quality measures and customer satisfaction.
-Higher-rated plans deliver better customer service, coordinated care and health outcomes.
+CMS rates plans on a one-to-five scale based on quality measures and customer satisfaction.
+Higher-rated plans tend to deliver better service, more coordinated care and stronger health outcomes, so a plan's star rating is worth factoring into your decision alongside cost.

 Average South Carolina Medicare Advantage Cost